LukeHagar/stats-action/README.md

-# stats
+# GitHub Stats Action

-A github action to grab github stats for further processing
+A GitHub action to automate the collection of stats for a users GitHub profile.